silversub/terraform/tutorials/install_redhat_openshift.md

 {:tip: .tip}
 {:download: .download}

-# Tutorial: Deploying Red Hat OpenShift Container Platform on IBM Cloud
+# Tutorial: Deploying Red Hat OpenShift Container Platform on IBM Cloud classic infrastructure
 {: #redhat}

-Use this tutorial to create a highly available Red Hat® OpenShift Container Platform 3.10 environment on IBM® Cloud infrastructure.
+Use this tutorial to create a highly available Red Hat® OpenShift Container Platform 3.10 environment on IBM® Cloud classic infrastructure.
 {: shortdesc}

 [Red Hat® OpenShift Container Platform ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.openshift.com/products/container-platform/) is built around a core of containers, with orchestration and management provided by Kubernetes, on a foundation of Atomic Host and Red Hat® Enterprise Linux.
 OpenShift Origin is the community distribution of Kubernetes that is optimized for continuous app development and multi-tenant deployment.
 The community project provides developer and operations-centric tools that are based on Kubernetes to enable rapid app development, deployment, scaling, and long-term app lifecycle maintenance.

-This tutorial shows how you can set up OpenShift Container Platform 3.10 on {{site.data.keyword.Bluemix_notm}} to try out the high availability capabilities of native Kubernetes and {{site.data.keyword.Bluemix_notm}}.
-Review the following image to find an architectural overview of the infrastructure components that are needed for the Red Hat OpenShift Container Platform to work properly.
+This tutorial shows how you can set up OpenShift Container Platform 3.10 on {{site.data.keyword.cloud_notm}} classic infrastructure to try out the high availability capabilities of native Kubernetes and {{site.data.keyword.cloud_notm}}.
+Review the following image to find an architectural overview of the classic infrastructure components that are needed for the Red Hat OpenShift Container Platform to work properly.

 <img src="../images/infra-diagram.png" alt="Infrastructure components for the Red Hat® OpenShift Container Platform on {{site.data.keyword.Bluemix_notm}}" width="800" style="width: 800px; border-style: none"/>

-When you complete this tutorial, the following infrastructure components are provisioned for you:
+When you complete this tutorial, the following classic infrastructure components are provisioned for you:
 - 1 OpenShift Container Platform master node
 - 1 OpenShift Container Platform infrastructure node
 - 1 OpenShift Container Platform application node
 - 1 OpenShift Container Platform Bastion node
 - 3 or more GlusterFS storage nodes if you decide to set up your cluster with GlusterFS
-- Native {{site.data.keyword.Bluemix_notm}} infrastructure services, such as VLANs and security groups
+- Native {{site.data.keyword.cloud_notm}} classic infrastructure services, such as VLANs and security groups

 ## Objectives
 {: #objectives}

-In this tutorial, you set up Red Hat OpenShift Container Platform version 3.10 on {{site.data.keyword.Bluemix_notm}} infrastructure and deploy your first `nginx` app in the OpenShift cluster.
+In this tutorial, you set up Red Hat OpenShift Container Platform version 3.10 on {{site.data.keyword.cloud_notm}} classic infrastructure and deploy your first `nginx` app in the OpenShift cluster.
 In particular, you will:

-- Set up your environment and all the software that you need for your Red Hat OpenShift Container Platform installation, such as Terraform, {{site.data.keyword.Bluemix_notm}} Provider plug-in, and the Terraform OpenShift project.
+- Set up your environment and all the software that you need for your Red Hat OpenShift Container Platform installation, such as Terraform, {{site.data.keyword.cloud_notm}} Provider plug-in, and the Terraform OpenShift project.
-- Configure the {{site.data.keyword.Bluemix_notm}} Provider plug-in and define your Red Hat OpenShift Container Platform infrastructure components.
+- Retrieve {{site.data.keyword.cloud_notm}} credentials, configure the {{site.data.keyword.cloud_notm}} Provider plug-in, and define your Red Hat OpenShift Container Platform classic infrastructure components.
-- Provision {{site.data.keyword.Bluemix_notm}} infrastructure for your Red Hat OpenShift Container Platform components by using Terraform.
+- Provision {{site.data.keyword.cloud_notm}} classic infrastructure for your Red Hat OpenShift Container Platform components by using Terraform.
-- Install Red Hat OpenShift Container Platform on {{site.data.keyword.Bluemix_notm}} infrastructure.
+- Install Red Hat OpenShift Container Platform on {{site.data.keyword.cloud_notm}} classic infrastructure.
 - Deploy the `nginx` app in your OpenShift cluster and expose this app to the public.

 ## Time required